khalifaali/groupMeToGooglePhotos/README.md

 <h2> And thats all for now folks.
 Check back if you wanna see some more</h2>

 <ul><em><b>Todo list</b></em>
+ <li>Write regex to remove invalid characters from groupme names</li>
+ <li>Figure out how to go back to first groupme message.
+Write method to return False if the method reaches the end.
+Perhaps if the
+ before_id is the same after we flip the list then we know we are at the end...hmmmmm</li>
   <li><strike>Figure out how to save photos on local storage</strike></li>
  <li>Successfully saved photos!
 I did have to save them to local storage so that I can upload using google photos API</li>
   <li>answer  ^^^ https://developers.google.com/photos/library/guides/upload-media </li>